Uncle-Uee/csv_to_json/README.md

 # Notes
 The csv_to_json.py and the convert_to_type.py are the core scripts.
 These scripts are all you need to do your csv to json conversion.
 You can copy these scripts together and paste them anywhere you want and you will be able to use there functions.
 It would be ideal to copy them to "Python/Scripts" folder so that you can use there functions from within any of your other python projects.

+# Important
+At this point in time, the conversion requires your csv file to have a header line.